symfony/symfony-docs/components/http_foundation/introduction.rst

 Request
 -------

-The most common way to create request is to base it on the current PHP global variables with :method:`Symfony\\Component\\HttpFoundation\\Request::createFromGlobals`::
+The most common way to create a request is to base it on the current PHP global variables with :method:`Symfony\\Component\\HttpFoundation\\Request::createFromGlobals`::